libretro/docs/docs/guides/controller-autoconfiguration.md

     ```
     joypad_autoconfig_dir = /storage/emulated/0/RetroArch/autoconfig/
     ```

-Optionally, temporarily connect another controller with a functioning autoconfig "Back" button and adjust the Controller Profiles directory:
-- `Settings -> Directory -> Controller Profiles`.
-- `Main Menu -> Quit` -- ensuring the settings are saved to retroarch.cfg.
-- Disconnect the controller from BlueTooth.

 - **Set Up a Fallback Configuration:**
   - Identify the Product ID and Vendor ID of your controller: Ensure that the directory /storage/emulated/0/RetroArch/autoconfig/ remains empty, then restart RetroArch.
 This action will compel RetroArch to enter fallback mode, displaying a message like "[Controller name] ([Vendor ID]/[Product ID]) not configured, using fallback".
 Record the four-digit numbers for both IDs.